-AI-based sales coaching software can also help prepare your sales professionals for objections, by throwing out questions during the pitch and preparing your team for real-world conditions.
+AI-based sales training software can also help prepare your sales professionals for objections, by throwing out questions during the pitch and preparing your team for real-world conditions.
 The simulated sales conditions ensure that the next time your sellers are on a live call, they’ll be ready to handle anything thrown their way.

-An added benefit is that AI sales coaching can be used at any time by anyone on the team, so they can continue practicing whenever they want.
+An added benefit is that AI sales training can be used at any time by anyone on the team, so they can continue practicing whenever they want.
 It generates management reports highlighting areas where employees have improved, and where they still need more work.

-AI-driven sales coaching, like that developed by Second Nature, takes the benefits of role plays and puts it into hyperdrive.
+AI-driven sales training, like that developed by Second Nature, takes the benefits of role plays and puts it into hyperdrive.
 Conversational AI allows your salespeople to practice their pitches with an AI “virtual customer,” aka Jenny, that can ask and answer relevant questions just like a real prospect.
 The salesperson speaks with Jenny just as they would with another person.
 After each conversation, Jenny provides immediate feedback to help improve sales performance.

 Whether salespeople are delivering a pitch, practicing a discovery call, doing a product demo, or any of the infinite types of sales conversations they can have with Jenny, they will always learn some way to improve.
 Using objective measurements, the AI can grade salespeople’s ability to tell the product’s story, overcome objections, and respond to claims about competitor products.